UKG: Acquisitions

-In November 2022, it was announced UKG had acquired the Oxford-headquartered strategic workforce planning software company, Quorbit.
+In February 2022, UKG acquired SpotCues, an employee engagement and communication solution.
+SpotCues was relaunched as UKG Talk.
+As of July 2023, UKG Talk has more than 1 million users.
+The company also expanded into the Caribbean market with its acquisition of Interboro Systems Corporation, based in Puerto Rico, the same month.
+In November 2022, UKG acquired the Oxford-headquartered strategic workforce planning software company, Quorbit.

-Workforce Institute
+In June 2023, UKG acquired Immedis, an Irish global payroll platform from CluneTech for over €550 million.
+The platform was relaunched as UKG OneView with a focus on multinational workforce management, payroll, tax and funding.

+Workforce—Institute and Activity Report

-Established in 2007, Workforce Institute is the company's think tank and research platform for organizations providing information on the Human Capital Management issues that includes working environment optimization, analytical and educational tools, accommodation of people with disabilities and more.
+Established in 2007, Workforce Institute is the company's think tank and research platform for organizations providing information on Human Capital Management issues that include working environment optimization, analytical and educational tools, accommodation of people with disabilities and more.
 The organization also conducts surveys and issues annual reports on global workforce trends and developments.

+The Workforce Activity Report is an index analyzing shift work trends from over four million people across more than 35,000 U.S. businesses.
+Reports are published and briefings are held each Tuesday prior to the publication of the Bureau of Labor Statistics Employment Situation Report.
+The Report is covered widely by news organizations and government sources.

 Ransomware attack

 In December 2021, UKG disclosed that it was targeted by a ransomware attack that was first detected on December 11, 2021.
 The malware attack affected the Kronos Private Cloud feature used by many large businesses including Boots, Gap Inc., Marriott International, MGM Resorts International, PepsiCo, Sainsbury's, Samsung, Staples Inc., Tesla, Inc., Whole Foods Market, Yamaha Corporation, YMCA, and others while some governmental entities such as the cities of Cleveland, Springfield, Massachusetts as well as the New York Metropolitan Transportation Authority were also affected.